Program Contact: Timothy Ferrarotti 203 582-7782

 Core Values

 The PA program core values reflect a commitment to the ethical concepts that guide the PA profession.
-They stand as the program’s pledge to the profession as well as the patients, families, and communities with which the PA students engage.
+They stand as the program’s pledge to the profession as well as the patients, families and communities with which the PA students engage.

 These core values include:

-Accountability—Demonstrating responsibility to students, the University, patients, society and the PA profession utilizing a continuous process improvement system.
+Accountability—Demonstrating responsibility to students, the university, patients, society and the PA profession utilizing a continuous process improvement system.

 Integrity—Honesty and adherence to the highest standards of professional behavior and ethical conduct.

-Teamwork and Collaboration—Building respectful partnerships within the University and the community to transform the health care system.
+Teamwork and Collaboration—Building respectful partnerships within the university and the community to transform the healthcare system.

 Advocacy and Equity—Seeking to eliminate disparities and barriers to effective, quality health care through patient advocacy and advocacy of the PA profession.